telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform/images.md

 > If neither **ImagePropertiesResolver** and **JpegImageConverter** are set, an InvalidOperationException is thrown during export of document.

-### ImagePropertiesResolver
+## ImagePropertiesResolver

 This property enables you to set a resolver implementation that can parse the image raw data to separate its colors and alpha channel.
 While this implementation can be used for any type of supported image, it is required when working with PNG images so their transparency can be preserved in the generated PDF document.

 ### Default Implementation

 PdfProcessing comes with a default implementation for such resolver called `ImagePropertiesResolver`.
-The built-in logic depends on the [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/) library to parse the image data.
+The built-in logic depends on the [SkiaSharp](https://www.nuget.org/packages/SkiaSharp/) library to parse the image data.
 To use the default functionality, you should add a reference to the **Telerik.Documents.ImageUtils.dll** assembly and set an instance of the ImagePropertiesResolver class it to the `FixedExtensibilityManager.ImagePropertiesResolver` property.

+>important With the [R2 2023 changes](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/changes-and-backward-compatibility/backward-compatibility#whats-different-in-2023-r2) SkiaSharp replaced ImageSharp as the required dependency.

+>important The **SkiaSharp.NativeAssets.*** Nuget package is required as well.
+This package may differ according to the used platform.
+There are version for Windows, MacOs, Linux, WebAssembly, Android, iOS, and others.

+>important Additional requirements when working with **Blazor Web Assembly**: reference **SkiaSharp.Views.Blazor** nuget and install **wasm-tools**.

 >important Telerik.Documents.ImageUtils.dll is not available for Xamarin.
 If targeting this platform, you will need to implement a custom resolver.